internet4000/media-now/README.md

 * `yarn install`
 * `yarn start`

 It won't be able to make any requests before the required API keys are defined in an `.env` file.
-You'll have to create it yourself.
+You'll have to create the file yourself and register for API keys as well.

 ```
 YOUTUBE_KEY=123